-The Taking Control of Goods Regulations came into effect on 6 April 2014 with the aim of tightening the rules around the activities of bailiffs and enforcement agents.
+The Taking Control of Goods Regulations aim to tighten rules around the activities of enforcement agents.

 If you fail to pay a debt after receiving a written warning (or Notice of Enforcement), the matter will move to the enforcement stage.
 This is when an enforcement agent will visit your property to remove goods or place them under control for removal at a later date.